David Lynch: Themes and motifs

 Many elements recur in Lynch's work; Le Blanc and Odell write, "his films are so packed with motifs, recurrent characters, images, compositions and techniques that you could view his entire output as one large jigsaw puzzle of ideas".
 Works like Blue Velvet and Twin Peaks depict stories in which "the folksiness of small town America collided with utter depravity, beset by evils from both sides of the white picket fence", while his later "Hollywood trilogy"—Lost Highway, Mulholland Drive, and Inland Empire—explores "the celluloid dreams of Los Angeles [against the] bitter realities and almost cosmic horrors lurking in the hills".
 Elements like red theater curtains, diners, dreams, nightclub singers, and occult-like rituals recur frequently in Lynch's work.
 Another prominent motif is industry, with repeated imagery of "the clunk of machinery, the power of pistons, shadows of oil drills pumping, screaming woodmills and smoke billowing factories".
 Other imagery common in Lynch's work includes flickering electricity or lights, fire, and stages.

 Physical deformity is also found in several of Lynch's films, as is death by head wound.
 His work frequently depicts a dark, violent criminal underbelly of society, and often contains characters with supernatural or omnipotent qualities.
+Gilbey wrote that Lynch's work "exposed the horrors lurking beneath apparently placid exteriors, and found beauty in the quotidian, the industrial" while reflecting a "mix of folksy naivety and elusive strangeness".
+Critic Greg Olson wrote that Lynch's work is preoccupied with the "deepest realities" behind surfaces and facades.
+Author David Foster Wallace wrote that Lynch's films deconstruct "the weird irony of the banal".

-In The New Yorker, Dennis Lim concluded that "the primal terror of Lynch’s films is an existential one" and that "the volatility of the self and of reality" is central to his work.
+In The New Yorker, Dennis Lim concluded that "the primal terror of Lynch's films is an existential one" and that "the volatility of the self and of reality" is central to his work.
 Lim wrote that "for Lynch, disruption is generative: trauma, the recurring subject of his films, can rupture the fabric of reality".
-Critic Mark Fisher noted that Lynch's works destabilize the hierarchy between distinct levels of reality and fiction:, resulting in an ambiguous ontological situation in which "any apparent reality subsides into a dream".
+According to Chris Thiessen, Lynch's films explore "enchanted (and haunted) worlds, permeable and multi-layered, filled with the unknown and the spiritual."
+Critic Mark Fisher noted that Lynch's works destabilize the hierarchy between distinct levels of reality and fiction, resulting in an ambiguous ontological situation in which "any apparent reality subsides into a dream".
 Kite wrote that "the central mystery" of Lynch's work is rooted in overlapping "worlds" of consciousness and the resultant "perpetual folding between outside and inside".
-Gilbey wrote that Lynch's work "exposed the horrors lurking beneath apparently placid exteriors, and found beauty in the quotidian, the industrial" while reflecting a "mix of folksy naivety and elusive strangeness".
-Critic Greg Olson wrote that Lynch's work is preoccupied with the "deepest realities" behind surfaces and facades.
-Author David Foster Wallace characterized Lynch's films as deconstructing "the weird irony of the banal".
 Lynch's work reflects a preoccupation with the instability of identity, particularly in female characters.
 He tended to feature his female leads in "split" roles: many of his female characters have multiple, fractured identities.
 Hoberman identified a duality between "exaggerated, even saccharine innocence" and "depraved evil" in his work, while Lim emphasized that the good and evil in Lynch's art exist in an ambiguous relationship to each other.